- Home

 There are too few donor kidneys from deceased people.
 That is why there is a waiting list.
 There are more than 1,000 people on the waiting list for a donor kidney.
 You often have to wait a long time for a transplant.Read also: On the waiting list for a donor kidney

 For a donor kidney from a living donor, the waiting time is usually shorter.
-Furthermore, the recipient does not have to be (or remain) on the waiting list for a kidney from a deceased donor.
+Moreover, the recipient does not have to be (or remain) on the waiting list for a kidney from a deceased donor.
 By donating a kidney while alive, a kidney becomes available more quickly for someone on the waiting list.

 Another advantage is that the transplant can often take place before dialysis is necessary.

-Surgery can be planned
+Operation can be planned

 Kidney lasts longer

 If you give a kidney to someone else, it is often better.
 The kidney from a living donor is of good quality.
-This is monitored during the donor screening.
+This is checked during the donor screening.
 A kidney from a living donor lasts longer on average than a kidney from a deceased donor.

 Disadvantages